 Industry-Wide Business Valuation FAQ & Glossary

 Unless you are an M&A Professional, Tax CPA or Estate Planning Attorney, much of the audience for a business valuation is seeing the terms used throughout for the first time.
-It can be very confusing and perplexing for the business owner, family members or stakeholders in a privately held company.
+And can be very confusing and difficult whether for the business owner, family members or stakeholders in a privately held company.

-To enhance and sustain the quality of business valuations for the benefit of the profession and its clientèle, the below-identified societies and organizations have adopted the definitions for the terms included in this glossary.
+To enhance and sustain the quality of business valuations for the benefit of the profession and its clientèle.
+The societies and organizations below have adopted the definitions for the terms included in this glossary.

 - American Institute of Certified Public Accountants